 Staggering drowsily to the kitchen, which lay adjacent to the children’s room, rivulets of tears escaped her heavy eyes.
 The kitchen was in disarray from the use of last night: just very close to the little stool Pa Ajumosu made for her, was a little rat making do with the food remainant of last night.

+Gradually, her smile gave way to a deep frown.
 Unaware of the noiseless approaching footsteps, Efua let out her breath, tilted her head slightly and made her hand into a fist as she convinced herself of the need to save the helpless ball of ‘garri’.
 She sidled up, stealthily to the little creature; just before she could decide on the best punishment for it, the rat scampered out of her reach, into a visible hole in the kitchen wall.
 It left behind a nauseating and violated ball of ‘garri’.

 Her eyes turned misty as she surveyed the dumpsite that served as her kitchen.
-She could perceive the deadly stench of soured food; her broken waste bin was in no way, different from the public waste yard of the popular Uselu Modern Market.
+She could perceive the deadly stench of soured food; her broken waste bin was in no way different from the public waste yard of the popular Uselu Modern Market.

 She was mortified.